DataDog/hiring-engineers/answers.md

 # Final Question:

+* Xbox Gaming dashboard using the https://xapi.us/ .
+Using Datadog you could track and monitor progress and achievements

+* Results from any fitness tracker really.
+I'm not sure what the best one out there would be for this but there must be one that makes it easy to access the data via an API.
+Strava is a good example http://developers.strava.com/

 * I70 Traffic - https://www.cotrip.org/travelAlerts.htm#?roadId= believe this would require cotrip to create a test API for this

+* Tennis playing using output from a tennis racket sensor https://www.youtube.com/watch?time_continue=163&v=SXzhn7Ud4B0&feature=emb_logo

 * Ski lift Lines / Concert Lines - Would require some input from some type from some raspberry pis and cooperation from the ski mountains.

-* Xbox Gaming dashboard using the https://xapi.us/

 * Dog usage of doggy door.
 Similar to the restroom raspberry pi bathroom concept

-* Tennis playing using output from a tennis racket sensor https://www.youtube.com/watch?time_continue=163&v=SXzhn7Ud4B0&feature=emb_logo